bGuru Cookie & Ad-Tech Policy

 §4.3 Rest of world — notice + general data-protection consent posture

-For visitors outside the EU/EEA, UK, and Israel, the UMP banner functions as a transparency-and-notice mechanism that satisfies general data-protection-law obligations across the rest-of-world portfolio:
+For visitors outside the EU/EEA, UK, and Israel, the first-party consent banner functions as a transparency-and-notice mechanism that satisfies general data-protection-law obligations across the rest-of-world portfolio:

-• Australia (Privacy Act 1988, APP 5).
-Notification-of-collection requirement; UMP banner + Privacy Policy satisfy.
+- Australia (Privacy Act 1988, APP 5).
+Notification-of-collection requirement; consent banner + Privacy Policy satisfy.
 APP 7 direct-marketing opt-out for push notifications satisfied by Settings → Notifications. eSafety Commissioner Basic Online Safety Expectations 2022 (BOSE) compliance via minimal-tracking posture.

-• Japan (APPI + PPC 2022 guidance).
+- Japan (APPI + PPC 2022 guidance).
 Cookies linked to identified individuals are personal information.
 APPI Art.
-27 cross-border transfer disclosure (Cloudflare US + OneSignal US) made via the UMP banner link to Privacy Policy §6.
+27 cross-border transfer disclosure (Cloudflare US + OneSignal US) made via the consent banner link to Privacy Policy §6.

-• Singapore (PDPA Part III).
-Notification Obligation 4 satisfied via UMP banner + Privacy Policy.
+- Singapore (PDPA Part III).
+Notification Obligation 4 satisfied via consent banner + Privacy Policy.
 DPO contact = legal@bguru.app.

-• New Zealand (Privacy Act 2020, IPP 3).
-Collection-notice requirement satisfied by UMP banner.
+- New Zealand (Privacy Act 2020, IPP 3).
+Collection-notice requirement satisfied by consent banner.

-• Mexico (LFPDPPP).
-Aviso de privacidad obligation satisfied by UMP banner + Privacy Policy.
+- Mexico (LFPDPPP).
+Aviso de privacidad obligation satisfied by consent banner + Privacy Policy.

-Deferred markets (Canada, France, Belgium, Brazil, India): no cookie-policy treatment at MVP per Q10 + Q12. v1.1 expansion (FR-CA + FR-FR + NL/Flemish + DE/Belgian + LGPD/DPDP work) will include re-evaluation of cookie-banner obligations.
+Deferred markets (Canada, France, Belgium, Brazil, India): these markets are not available at MVP.
+The v1.1 expansion (FR-CA + FR-FR + NL/Flemish + DE/Belgian + LGPD/DPDP work) will include re-evaluation of cookie-banner obligations for each market before it opens.

 §5 Apple App Tracking Transparency (ATT)